pfirmstone/JGDMS/qa/README.txt

 ===============================================

-This file describes the steps one can take to build and run the tests provided under the 'integrationtests' directory of Apache River.
+This file describes the steps one can take to build and run the tests provided under the 'integrationtests' directory of River-Internet.
 Note that the steps outlined here assume a unix or linux based system with access to the GNU make utility.